Rultor is configured solely through the YAML .rultor.yml file stored in the

 script:

-environment variable will be set
+- "mvn clean deploy"In this example, MAVEN_OPTS environment variable will be set

 for merging and deploying commands.